RezaShahrestani/programme/legacy/javascript/javascript1/week4/lesson-plan.md

 Remember to add the code you wrote in the class to the relevant class branch's class work folder.
 If the branch has not been created just create and push it :) If you don't have access, write to one from the core team.
 You can see an example below!

-To find examples of what teachers have taught before go to the class branches in the classwork folder, Fx [class 07](https://github.com/HackYourFuture-CPH/JavaScript/tree/class07/JavaScript1/Week1/classwork)
+To find examples of what teachers have taught before go to the class branches in the classwork folder, e.g. [class 07](https://github.com/HackYourFuture-CPH/JavaScript/tree/class07/JavaScript1/Week1/classwork)

 If you find anything that could be improved then please create a pull request!
 We welcome changes, so please get involved if you have any ideas!!!